thbtppl/latex-tips-advice/README.md

 This series of tips and tricks targets beginner to intermediate LaTeX users and compiles recommendations gathered along the writing of my PhD thesis.
 The following best practices are generic, but are mainly focused on the generation of scientific PDFs using the default `pdflatex` engine.
+You can see in action what is listed here in the [PhD thesis template](https://github.com/thbtppl/latex-thesis-imperial) I shared.

 Feel free to raise an issue or submit a pull request if you see something is missing or if you disagree with the following claims!